DDriggs00/mavlinkinterface/docs/active/cameraTilt.md

 speed (integer, optional):
 > An integer from 1 to 100 representing the percentage of total velocity to use when rotating the camera.
 Useful for panning when taking video.
 > Default is 100.

+absolute (boolean, optional):
+> When true,  the camera mount rotates to face a specific angle instead of rotating by that angle

 execMode (string, optional):
 > The execution mode to use for this command.
 Possible execution modes are: